California diocese buys $2.3M home for retiring bishop

 SAN JOSE, Calif.
-(AP) — The Catholic Diocese of San Jose has purchased a five-bedroom, $2.3 million home in Silicon Valley for its retiring bishop.
+(AP) — The Catholic Diocese of San Jose has purchased a five-bedroom, $2.3 million home in Silicon Valley for its retiring bishop despite the 640,000-member diocese’s mission of charity and serving the poor.

-The cost is raising some concerns among the diocese’s 640,000 Catholics, given the church’s mission of charity and serving the poor.
+Bishop Patrick J. McGrath, 73, acknowledged in an interview with the Mercury News of San Jose that the price tag is “a lot of money,” saying “I could understand” it might not sit well with some parishioners.

-The 73-year-old Bishop Patrick J. McGrath acknowledged in an interview with the Mercury News of San Jose the price tag is “a lot of money,” saying he could understand it might not sit well with some parishioners.
+The nearly 3,300-square-foot (306 square-meter) home’s listing boasts of a “grand-sized chef’s kitchen,” ”soaring ceilings” and “luxurious master ensuite” with a “spa-like marble bathroom” in a “Tuscan estate.”

-The listing for the nearly 3,300-square-foot (306 square-meter) home boasts of a “grand-sized chef’s kitchen” and a “spa-like marble bathroom.”
+It was purchased with funds set aside for paying the costs of a bishop’s housing and upkeep after retirement, said diocese communications director Liz Sullivan.
+She said the diocese was “following the policy set forth by the United States Council of Catholic Bishops” in purchasing the home.

 Most Read Nation & World Stories